chrisgrieser/nvim-scissors/README.md

 dictionary keys.
 That means that the JSON file can have a different order of keys before and after updating it via `nvim-scissors`.

-Both, minification and unstable key order are of course problem if you version-control your snippet collection.
+Both, minification, and unstable key order are of course problem if you version-control your snippet collection.
 To solve this problem, `nvim-scissors` can optionally unminify and sort the JSON files after updating it via `yq` or `jq`.
 (Both are also available via [mason.nvim](https://github.com/williamboman/mason.nvim).)